Gus Johnson (basketball): Professional career

-Johnson got a somewhat late start as an NBA player, as he turned age 25 in December of his rookie season.
-He was selected tenth overall in the 1963 NBA draft, taken in the second round by the Chicago Zephyrs, who were in the process of moving to Baltimore to become the Baltimore Bullets for the 1963–64 season.
+Johnson got a late start as an NBA player, as he turned age 25 in December of his rookie season.
+He was selected 11th overall (second round) of the 1963 NBA draft by the Chicago Zephyrs, who were in the process of moving to Baltimore, where they became known as the Bullets in the 1963–64 season.
+Johnson was an immediate starter under head coach Bob "Slick" Leonard and averaged 17.3 points and 13.6 rebounds per game that season.
+Said Leonard about a young Johnson, "I could see Gussie developing into one of the great defensive forwards of all time."